-OVERVIEW: Chevron is one of the world’s largest corporations, and while not a foundation, the company’s philanthropic giving emphasizes education as a priority - especially STEM.
-Funding involves implementing new standards for STEM K-12 education, professional development for instructors, and informal education that emphasizes hands-on learning.
+OVERVIEW: Chevron is one of the world’s largest corporations, and while not a foundation, the company’s philanthropy prioritizes education, particularly school standards reform, professional development, and hands-on learning.

 IP TAKE: Chevron's education giving largely prioritizes the K-12 set, but it has also formed partnerships with a number of postsecondary institutions and minority professional associations.
-It also has a couple other mechanisms to support universities at smaller levels.
+It also has a couple other Programs to support universities at smaller levels.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)